-The invention of corn starch (a.k.a. maize starch or corn flour) is widely attributed to a chemist named Thomas Kingsford in the 1840s, but he may only have invented a part of the manufacturing process.
+The invention of corn starch (a.k.a. maize starch) is widely attributed to a chemist named Thomas Kingsford in the 1840s, but he may only have invented a part of the manufacturing process.
 His invention was actually based on a process for extracting vegetable starch invented in 1840 by Orlando Jones, an Englishman.
 Kingsford merely applied Jones’s method to corn.
 Kingsford’s method involved soaking corn kernels in an alkaline substance and then grinding them.
 This process was called wet-milling.

 At the time that he his process for making corn starch, Kingsford was working at a New Jersey wheat starch factory owned by Colgate & Company.
 Kingsford would eventually go into business for himself and start his own corn starch factory.